DaeshRevived/DaeshRevived/README.md

 * 👀 I’m interested in Geopolitics & Codes
 * 🌱 I’m currently learning War studies and coding
 * 💞️ I’m looking to collaborate on coding projects
-* 📫 How to reach me endlesspalestine666@gmail.com
+* 📫 How to reach me: just send dm here im not putting my email bc of shit
 * 😄 Pronouns: She/Her
 * ⚡ Fun fact: i love militia and military 🪖